VS Code and Sigasi offer many ways of searching in the workspace, projects, files, and views.

 Search in views

-Many Sigasi and VS Code tree views show a icon.
-When you click it or hit , a search box shows up.
+Many Sigasi and VS Code tree views show a search icon.
+When you click it or hit Ctrl+Alt+F , a search box shows up.
+In fact, even if there’s no search icon, you can still use the keybind.
 This search looks for exact matches.

 It has two options:

-- Filter: don’t highlight matches; instead, filter out (= hide) any item not matching the search term
+- Filter: don’t highlight search term matches; instead, filter out (= hide) non-matching items

 - Fuzzy Match: don’t look for exact matches; instead, do fuzzy matching

-Of course, you can also hit in any editor.
-This has many of the same options as the Search Activity.
+Of course, you can also hit Ctrl+F in any editor.
+This has many of the same options as the Search view.

 Search in Sigasi settings pages

-On any Sigasi settings page, you can perform simple text searches by hitting .
+On any Sigasi settings page, you can perform simple text searches by hitting Ctrl+F .